Walker County Fair - General Rules

 - Decisions of the judges in the awarding of trophies and ribbons will be final.

 - All animal entry fees are due at tag-in.
 Other entry fee deadlines will be at 5:00 p.m. on Friday, 2 weeks before the opening day of the Fair.
-The required fees will be $15 per animal/pen of animals; $15.00 per Supervised Project or $5.00 per exhibitor on group projects of three or more; $5.00 per entry for Clothing, Baked and Canned Goods, Horticulture, Arts and Crafts, Quilts and Photography.
+The required fees will be $15 per animal/pen of animals; $15.00 per Supervised Project or $5.00 per exhibitor on group projects of three or more; $5.00 per auction entry for Baked and Canned Goods, Horticulture, and Fine Arts.

 - The Walker County Fair Association, its Board of Directors, Officers, Officers-in-Charge, Committee Chairperson, committeemen, fair members, will not be liable for any personal injuries, damages, fire, theft, accidents and/or any matters resulting from or relating to the actions of any exhibitor, exhibitor’s immediate family member(s), parent(s), guardian(s), and/or representative(s), committeemen, volunteers, spectators, visitors, exhibits, animals.